irowebbn/weekofcode-web/README.md

 ## What is this?

-This is sample code from the [Awesome Inc U Basic Web Crash Course](http://www.awesomeincu.com/courses/basicweb-crash/).
+This is sample code from the [Awesome Inc U Basic Web Crash Course](http://www.awesomeincu.com/courses/basicweb-crash/), also used in our [Week of Code](http://www.awesomeincu.com/weekofcode/).

 ## What do I need to get started?